GoogleCloudPlatform/professional-services/tools/vm-migrator/Readme.md

 ## Supported Functionality

-VM Migrator supports multiple functionality, each feature is triggered via step name which is passed as a variable to the the script.
+VM Migrator supports multiple functionality, each feature is triggered via the step name which is passed as a variable to the the script (see above).

-While we can move all the machines in a subnet to the destination subnet we have given flexibility to go with two approaches
+While you can move all the machines in a subnet to the destination subnet, you have the flexibility to go with two approaches:

-1. Bulk move approach, where in you export all the machines running in one zone and subnet to destination zone and subnet.
-Since we are moving all the machines we can drain the entire subnet, clone and recreate the subnet in the destination region.
+1. Bulk move approach, where you export all the machines running in one zone and subnet to destination zone and subnet.
+Since you are moving all the machines, you can drain the entire subnet, clone and recreate the subnet in the destination region.
     * This approach lets you keep the same IP ( Internal + Alias IPs ) of the source VM in the destination subnet
 2. Individual machine move, in this approach you can move only some of the machines to the destination subnet.
-Since we are not draining the entire subnet the cloned machines created will have a different ip from the source machine.
+Since you are not draining the entire subnet, the cloned machines created will have a different IP from the source machine.

 | STEP      | Description                              |
 | ------------- | ---------------------------------- |